 Where You'll Study

 Study abroad students take CIEE-run language courses at classrooms in the CIEE headquarters and a language institute in the residential Perdizes neighborhood, not far from São Paulo’s famous Avenida Paulista, with good access to public transportation.
 The University neighborhood has gyms, bookstores, and numerous restaurants and cafés filled with students and locals.
-The CIEE Study Center is conveniently located just two blocks from the PUC-SP campus.
+The CIEE Study Center is conveniently located just three blocks from the PUC-SP campus.